contributte/datagrid/.docs/columns.md

 ![Status 1](https://github.com/contributte/datagrid/blob/master/.docs/assets/status1.gif?raw=true)
 ![Status 1](https://github.com/contributte/datagrid/blob/master/.docs/assets/status2.gif?raw=true)

 Once your item keep some "status" flag, it is appropriate to show user the status in highlighted form.
-Also there could be a dropdown with available statuses:
+Also, there could be a dropdown with available statuses:

 ```php
 $grid->addColumnStatus('status', 'Status')